databrary/presentations/crd/crd.md

 This service aims to do so with the specific purpose of allowing the sharing and reuse of this data within a community of authorized colleagues.

 A research data repository is only as good as the data it houses, and so a primary mission of Databrary is facilitating the contribution of research data by data owners.
-Traditional, post-hoc curation is a necessary component of this process, but it does not scale well and is very time consuming for researchers and repository staff (giarlo etc.).
+Traditional, post-hoc curation is a necessary component of this process, but it does not scale well and is very time consuming for researchers and repository staff [GIARLO etc.].
-Addiotionally, it fails to meet the requirements of data management practices vis-a-vis new grant funding mandates [CITE (and reword)].
+This is why Databrary offers active curation alongside post-hoc curation.
-This is why Databrary offers, in tandem with post-hoc curation, active curation, or the giving the ability for researchers to curate their own data as they collect it in the lab.
+Through active curation, we allow researchers to curate their own data as they collect it in the lab, providing them with not only a fully shareable dataset at the end of their research, but also with a set of tools that also satisfy data management plan mandates by government funding agencies like the NSF and NIH [CITE].

 ##TOWARDS ACTIVE CURATION
 Determing the path towards active curation of research data started with understanding how researchers in this domain currently work with their video data.